Muir Woods Ticket Prices and Reservations for 2019

 Insiders Tip: If you want to visit Muir Woods, buy your reservations early.
 During the summer peak travel period reservations sell out days in advance.

-Insiders Tip: There is no cell service or WiFi service at Muir Woods itself — it’s in a mountain “dead zone.”
-If you need to call anyone, arrange a ride or download anything (like your parking reservation receipt!), do so before taking the Muir Woods shuttle or leaving home.
-The last time I was there the parking admissions staff members were trying to help someone download their parking reservation… and weren’t having any luck.
+Insiders Tip: There is no cell service or WiFi service at or near Muir Woods If you need to use your phone, summon Uber or Lyft, or download anything (like your parking reservation receipt!), do so before leaving home.
+The last time I was there the parking aides were trying to help someone download their parking reservation… and weren’t having any luck.
 The guy had to turn around and drive back down the mountain.